 Purchase Order Replenishment is Manual/Automatic

-- Automatic: When a Production Order is released with an out-of-stock component, a Purchase Order is generated for the component with delivery to the connected warehouse.
-Purchase Orders are created with status Ordered and must be completed manually by the user when stock is received.
+- Automatic: When a production order is released with an out-of-stock component, a purchase order is generated for the component with delivery to the connected components location.
+Purchase orders are created with status Ordered and must be completed manually by the user when stock is received.

 Create Production Order

-- NOTE: Releasing a Production Order created in this way with nested semi-finished components automatically creates Production Orders/Assembly Orders for the semi-finished components with status Released.
+- NOTE: Releasing a production order created in this way with nested semi-finished components automatically creates production orders for the semi-finished components with status Released.
 Assembly orders are created but musts be completed manually.

-- NOTE: Releasing a Production Order created in this way with nested semi-finished Production components automatically creates Production Orders with the same status as the top-level ordere.
-Assembly Orders will not be generated for semi-finished components with Assembly BOM – these must be raised manually.
+- NOTE: Releasing a production order created in this way with nested semi-finished production components automatically creates production orders with the same status as the top-level order.
+Assembly orders will not be generated for semi-finished components with Assembly BOM – these must be raised manually.

 Set Order status to

 - Released – resource capacity is planned and allocated, and stock components are allocated.
-The Production Order will be added to the Scheduler.
-Authorised Production Orders will automatically have status Released.
+The production order will be added to the Scheduler.
+Authorised production orders will automatically have released status.

 On Order Release produce

-- NOTE: When retail location is different than Shopfloor location Minimum before reorder and reorder quantity to be used for calculating Quantity to Produce will be taken from Retail Location and Not Shopfloor location.
+- NOTE: When demand location is different than shopfloor location, Minimum before reorder and reorder quantity to be used for calculating Quantity to Produce will be taken from demand location and not from Shopfloor location.